 Clean Your Items

 Before you open your garage doors for your yard sale, spend some time getting your items clean.
-No-one wants to buy dirty things so make your items more appealing by cleaning them up before you put them on display.
+No one wants to buy dirty things so make your items more appealing by cleaning them up before you put them on display.
 It doesn't take long to clean up toys, wash the clothes and make your items look nice.
-A little bit of water and rag or paper towel is all you need.
+A little bit of water and a rag or paper towel is all you need.